Xeonrx/Schlrint/README.md

 Just know the intent of SCHLRINT is for OSINT.
 Not to help dox anyone, nor to harrass people.<br />
 Please stay right, and in the legal bounds of things.

+and **PLEASE** don't rely on this script for a guarenteed answer.
+Checking Manually is always better!

-This script uses the MIT License.
-Read more about it here: https://opensource.org/licenses/MIT
+*This script uses the MIT License.
+Read more about it here: https://opensource.org/licenses/MIT*